Best salon spa funding

 What mattersGoing to one funderThe Broker Shop

-Who negotiatesNo oneWe do, across 50+ lenders
+Who negotiatesNo oneWe do, across the right funders

-Cost to youVaries$0 — the lender pays our fee
+Cost to youVaries$0 — the funder pays our fee

-Booth rent plus commission plus services is a perfectly healthy revenue mix — to lenders who understand beauty businesses.
+Booth rent plus commission plus services is a perfectly healthy revenue mix — to funders who understand beauty businesses.
 And med-spa equipment financing exists specifically for lasers and body-contouring devices, often with low down payments.

-Find a Lender for My Salon →
+Find a Funder for My Salon →

 What actually determines your cost